How to be a HERO for Autism Acceptance Month: Free live panel with top speakers

 Maybe that’s the answer to laughing with autism: If it’s done with love in your heart, maybe laughter is just another expression of acceptance?

-“I’m autism dad, of course I love her just the way she is” - Jay Yoder
+“I’m an autism dad, of course I carry 5 back-up snacks and a laminated exit strategy for every grocery store!
+I'm an autism dad... of course I love her just the way she is” - Jay Yoder

 Jonathan Alderson